dotnetrdf/docs/src/latest/developer_guide/SPARQL-Extension-Functions.md

 Once registered all subsequent queries and updates may now use your newly registered extension functions.

-When integrating with ASP.Net applications or using the [[Configuration API|UserGuide-Configuration-API]] then you can configure custom expression factories as detailed on the [[Configuring SPARQL Expression Factories|UserGuide-Configuration-SPARQL-Expression-Factories]] page.
+When integrating with ASP.Net applications or using the [Configuration API](../user_guide/Configuration-API.md) then you can configure custom expression factories as detailed on the [Configuring SPARQL Expression Factories](../user_guide/Configuration-SPARQL-Expression-Factories.md) page.